-- Design Ideas: The privet of choice for colder climates.
-An excellent hedge that never needs clipping as it won’t exceed four feet tall.
-Though too small for screening, it’s perfect for foundation planting against buildings, walls and fences.
+Design Ideas: The privet of choice for colder climates.
+Though too small for screening, it’s perfect for foundation planting against buildings, walls, and fences.
 With its lush green foliage, it’s also perfect for formal gardens as a hedge or sheared specimen.
 Ideal background greenery for perennial and flowering shrub beds.

 Lodense Privet Landscape Uses

 A well-tended privet is a beautiful plant that looks great in your landscape.
 Since they do not grow too tall, you may want to place this privet near a wall or fence to edge the foundation.
 When it is in bloom, the Lodense looks as attractive as the Japanese tree lilac.

 With this multi-stemmed shrub, the fine-textured leaves set themselves apart from those other plants and shrubs with less refined foliage.
 The Lodense privet’s lush foliage provides some distinction to a formal garden.
 If you need a hardy shrub for background greenery, this is the perfect choice in your flowering gardens or perennial beds.

 The Lodense privet fills out right to the ground.
 With this shrub, there is no need to add any facer plants in front of it.
 If you want a compact green shrub for your landscape, the Lodense privet can excel in all those outdoor spaces.

 Lodense Privet Planting and Care